 1. Make Sure You Truly Need a Business Loan

 Any smart business leader can spot a lucrative or necessary investment.
-Is that new equipment or marketing campaign really going to give you the boost in revenue you’re looking for?
-Do you really need more workers to meet this recent surge in demand?
+Is that new equipment or marketing campaign going to give you the boost in revenue you’re looking for?
+Do you need more workers to meet this recent surge in demand?

-Also, you may have to make additional changes in order for your desired investment to produce the intended result.
+Also, you may have to make additional changes for your desired investment to produce the intended result.
 For example, taking on more workers is only beneficial if you have the systems and processes in place to smooth out operations.
 Likewise, spending money to market yourself more aggressively is pointless if you haven’t developed an effective strategy.

 2. Ask For the Right Amount

 The risk of default is extremely slim if you ask for the right borrowing amount.
-Before figuring out the true cost of your desired investment, you must first determine how much cash your business has on-hand for paying off debt.
+Before figuring out the actual cost of your desired investment, you must first determine how much cash your business has on-hand for paying off debt.
 The answer to this question lies within a mathematical formula called the debt service coverage ratio, or “DSCR.”